 World Leprosy update

-In October 2009 the prevalence of leprosy in Nepal finally fell below 1 in 10,000 of the population and Nepal is therefore considered a country where leprosy is no longer a “public health problem”.
-Brazil is one of the few countries still above this level, although the level in some coutries has begun to climb again as attention has shifted away from leprosy.
+In October 2009 the overall prevalence of leprosy in Nepal finally fell below 1 in 10,000 of the population and Nepal is therefore considered a country where leprosy is no longer a “public health problem”, although there are still large areas in the south of Nepal where prevalence is much higher.
+Brazil is one of the few countries still officially above this level, although in some countries the level is climbing again as attention has shifted away from leprosy.
 Over 100 countries still report leprosy statistics to the WHO and so leprosy continues to be very much with us.

-The WHO’s SE Asia region (which includes India and Nepal) was the last WHO region to achieve elimination.
-This is a remarkable achievement, considering it is the geographical area with the highest burden of leprosy cases, but a high prevalence in the north of India has continued to influence levels of leprosy in southern Nepal.
+The WHO’s SE Asia region (which includes India and Nepal) was the last WHO region to achieve elimination (prevalence of less than 1 in 10,000).
+This is a remarkable achievement, considering it is the geographical area with the highest burden of leprosy cases.
+However, a high and rising prevalence in the north of India continues to influence levels of leprosy in southern Nepal which in several large areas are still well above the ‘1 in 10000’ benchmark for ‘elimination’.
+This the area where NLT is working.

 In 1985 there were 122 countries with a prevalence rate of more than 1 in 10,000.
-There is still a lot of work to be accomplished worldwide, with the top priority being to achieve elimination in the the last remaining country.
-Then, the priorityshould be elimination at the sub-national level in the individual countries to further reduce the burden of leprosy.
+In 2019 there are few countries above this level but there is still a lot of work to be accomplished worldwide, with the top priority being to achieve elimination in the the last remaining countries.
+Alongside that, elimination at the sub-national level in the individual countries must be pursued to further reduce the burden of leprosy.
+It is important to remember that ‘elimination’ does not equal ‘eradication’.

-As new cases decline further, the challenge will be to sustain political commitment and ensure adequate resources to maintain the gains achieved and quality of services.
-We will have to continue enhancing the knowledge and skills of general health service staff, and ensure that people with deformity continue receiving proper treatment and care.
+As new cases decline further, the challenge will be to sustain political commitment and ensure adequate resources to maintain the gains achieved and the quality of services.
+We need to continue enhancing the knowledge and skills of general health service staff, and ensure that people with deformity receive proper treatment and care.

 The main partner of the WHO in eliminating leprosy since 1975 (when the global elimination programme began) has been The Nippon Foundation and Sasakawa Memorial Health Foundation of Japan, besides the national governments in endemic countries.
-The programme has benefited greatly from the free supply of drugs to all endemic countries since 1995.
-The Nippon Foundation defrayed the cost of drugs between 1995 and 2000, then the pharmaceutical company Novartis AG started supplying drugs in 2000 and during 2000 to 2005 Novartis’s donation led to the cure of about 4 million patients with provision of drugs worth US$ 40 million.
-On 7 November 2005, Novartis signed an agreement with the WHO to continue providing free medicines until the end of 2010 (valued at between US$ 14.5 and 24.5 million, depending on the number of cases detected), and have continued to provide medicine to the present time.
-The MDT donated by Novartis is made available by WHO free of charge to all leprosy patients in endemic countries.
+The programme has benefited greatly from the free supply of drugs to all endemic countries since 1995 with support from The Nippon Foundation between 1995 and 2000, and the pharmaceutical company Novartis AG from 2000 to the present time.
+This support, coordinated by the WHO, has led to the cure of millions of patients and has been worth many millions of dollars.

-In general there has been much progress in recent years, with improved coverage of leprosy services resulting from integration of treatment into general health systems.
-WHO has maintained its intention to work closely with all member states to sustain the process of integration and maintain the political commitment required as leprosy ceases to be a significant public health problem.
+There has been progress in recent years, with improved coverage of leprosy services resulting from integration of treatment into general health systems.
+The downside to this has been that some focus on leprosy has been lost, as health staff are no longer dedicated to this disease.
+However, WHO has maintained its intention to work closely with all member states to sustain the process of integration and maintain the political commitment required as leprosy ceases to be a significant public health problem.

 WHO hopes to continue its partnerships until not only leprosy elimination is reached, but also the ultimate goal of a leprosy-free world.
-WHO has developed global as well as regional strategic plans for the period 2016-2020, to continue tackling the challenges of leprosy elimination.
+WHO has developed global as well as regional strategic plans for the period 2016-2020, to continue tackling the challenges of leprosy elimination, but there is a great deal of work still to do which will last for many years beyond 2020.

-Some of the above is taken from a speech by Dr. Samlee Plianbangchang, Regional Director, WHO SE Asia at the Annual Meeting of The Nippon Foundation/SMHF (Delhi, 17-18 October 2005), plus from WHO press release on Novartis extension agreement.
+(Some of the above is taken from a speech by Dr. Samlee Plianbangchang, Regional Director, WHO SE Asia at the Annual Meeting of The Nippon Foundation/SMHF (Delhi, 17-18 October 2005), plus from a WHO press release on Novartis extension agreement.)